 Loved by Enthusiasts

 Little known to the wider public, but highly coveted by gemstone connoisseurs due to their rarity around the world, are the padparadscha sapphires; they come in a pinkish orange or orangey pink colour and are named after the colour of a Lotus blossom.
-Inkeeping with our Deeply Inspired philosophy, the new Aurora world of precious jewellery has been inspired by the inner worlds of some of the most magnificent padparadscha sapphires in the world.
+Inkeeping with our Deeply Inspired philosophy, the collections of splendid feather and lily dew have been inspired by the inner worlds of some of the most magnificent padparadscha sapphires in the world.

 True Kashmir sapphires rank amongst the rarest and most scarcely mined gemstones on earth.
 They often display a blue colour that is both deeply saturated and bright at the same time.
 Located at the northern tip of India, amidst the Himalayan mountains between Pakistan and China, in the Padar region of Kashmir, lies a remote valley.
 Near the tiny village of Sumjam, and at an elevation of 4,500 m, the small Kudi Valley is home to the sapphires of Kashmir.

 Sold for a record price per carat of US$ 242,145, the famous 27.68 carat sapphire named ‘Jewel of Kashmir’ was auctioned in 2015 at Sotheby’s in Hong Kong.
 The Gübelin Gem Lab characterized the rich saturated and homogenous colour and high degree of transparency of this mesmerizing gemstone as very rare in natural sapphires from Kashmir of this size.

 As not all sapphires are naturally provided with such characteristics, it is a common technique to treat them, mostly to deepen and improve their colour.
 Heat treatment, including the traditional art of blowpipe heating, which has been perfected for centuries, is often applied to create the optimum colour.
 An average of 90 per cent of sapphires available in the trade have undergone such treatments.